hdsdi3g/jobkit-engine/README.md

 # Jobkit Engine

 Execute onetime and scheduled Java jobs with dynamic queues and events.
-It's a standalone lib in alpha version.
+It's a standalone lib.

+It has an optional watchfolder: it can found recently added files and directories in local filesystem.

 Tested on Windows 10 and Linux.
 Should be ok on macOS.